 It can!
 You need to make a more concentrated brew and distribute the brew in multiple cups.
 Dilute with water accordingly, and you’re good to go.

-Both Aeropress and the French Press produce high-quality coffee, so there’s no way to claim that coffee made by one of these coffee makers is better than the other.
+In the battle of Aeropress vs French Press, both produce high-quality coffee, so there’s no way to claim that coffee made by one of these coffee makers is better than the other.
 However, the final taste of the delicious coffee coming from these two brewers can be seen as good or bad based on personal taste preference.